Battle of Cape Lopez: Background

-Roberts was the most successful pirate of the Golden Age; he captured well over 400 vessels ranging from small fishing boats to large frigates.
-In April 1721, Roberts, later known as "Black Bart", was sailing the coast of Martinique when he came across a French frigate of fifty-two guns and captured her.
-Aboard the vessel was the governor of the French colony who was hanged by Roberts from the yardarm of his ship.
+The Welshman Bartholomew Roberts was the most successful pirate of the Golden Age of Piracy; he captured well over 400 vessels ranging from small fishing boats to large frigates.
+In April 1721, Roberts was off the coast of Martinique when he came across a 52-gun French frigate and captured her.
+Aboard the vessel was the governor of Martinique Florimond Hurault de Montigny, who was allegedly hanged by Roberts from the yardarm of his ship.
 This act proved to be his downfall as it was apparently the final straw.
-In retaliation for Black Bart's repeated attacks on fleets of merchant ships and his killing of the governor, the French Navy and the Royal Navy dispatched several warships to hunt the pirates.
-Roberts and his men captured the two French warships off the Senegal River's mouth, the sixteen-gun sloop-of-war Comte de Toulouse and a ten-gun brig.
+In retaliation for Roberts' repeated attacks on merchantmen and his murder of de Montigny, the French Navy and Royal Navy dispatched several warships to hunt him down.
+Roberts and his men subsequently captured two French warships off the mouth of the Senegal River, the 16-gun sloop Comte de Toulouse and a 10-gun brig.
 Comte de Toulouse was renamed the Ranger and the brig Little Ranger.
-After taking the two Frenchmen, the pirates sailed southeast for the present day Gabon.
+Roberts proceeded to sail southeast for modern-day Gabon.

-While on the way, off the Pepper Coast Roberts sighted and captured the Royal Africa Company frigate Onslow which he renamed the Royal Fortune.
-The frigate mounted over forty guns and the crew consisted of about 250 men, black and white.
-Black Bart's luck was soon to run out though, as two Royal Navy men-of-war began patrolling the waters of West Africa, at about the same time, Roberts anchored in Cape Lopez for careening.
-The Royal Navy vessels on patrol were the fourth-rates HMS Swallow and HMS Weymouth, both mounting fifty guns or more but only the Swallow under Captain Chaloner Ogle encountered Black Bart.
-When Captain Ogle sailed around the cape he sighted four vessels, three of them pirates and one a merchant ship the Neptune belonging to a Captain Hill, which was illegally trading with the brigands.
-Ogle spotted a sandbar and quickly ordered his ship to turn out of the way, at the same time raising a Portuguese flag.
-By this time the pirates had spotted the Swallow so Roberts allowed Captain James Skyrme in the Ranger to capture what he thought was a fleeing merchant ship.
+En route, Roberts sighted and captured the Royal African Company (RAC) frigate Onslow off the Pepper Coast, renaming her Royal Fortune.
+The frigate mounted over 40 guns and her crew consisted of about 250 white and Black men.
+Roberts' luck was soon to run out though, as two British warships began patrolling off the West African coast at about the same time Roberts anchored in Cape Lopez for careening.
+The two warships were the 50-gun fourth-rates HMS Swallow and HMS Weymouth.
+Swallow, under Captain Chaloner Ogle, encountered Roberts.
+When Ogle sailed around the cape he sighted three pirate ships and the merchantman Neptune, which was illegally trading with the pirates.
+Ogle spotted a sandbar and quickly ordered his ship to turn out of the way, at the same time raising a false Portuguese flag.
+By this time the pirates had spotted Swallow so Roberts allowed Rangers captain James Skyrme to attack what he thought was a fleeing merchant ship.

-Sensing an opportunity, Captain Ogle chose to let the pirate chase him for several hours until they were far away from the cape and land was no longer in sight.
-Ogle then turned about, raised the White Ensign and engaged Captain Skyrme, who still did not realize the Swallow was a Royal Navy frigate.
-After a relatively short action, the sloop was captured, made a prize, and ten pirates were killed.
-Ogle then patiently sailed back to Cape Lopez where he arrived five days later on February 10, 1722.
+Sensing an opportunity, Ogle chose to let the pirate chase him for several hours until they were far away from the cape and land was no longer in sight.
+Ogle then turned about, raised the White Ensign and engaged Skyrme, who still did not realize the Swallow was a British warship.
+After a relatively short action in which 10 pirates were killed, Ranger was captured.
+Ogle then patiently sailed back to Cape Lopez where he arrived five days later on 10 February 1722.